March 3, 2020 at 10:16 p.m.

 Dear CSSW Community,

 I am writing regarding the coronavirus outbreak.
 Please know that School and University leaders are monitoring conditions very closely, and that the well-being of our CSSW students, faculty, and staff is of the utmost importance to us.
-We understand that many of you are very concerned, not only about the possibility of exposure to the COVID-19 virus, but also about the impact such fears are having on your personal and mental health, daily interactions, and engagement both in field and in classes.
+We understand that many of you are very concerned, not only about the possibility of exposure to the COVID-19 virus, but also about the impact such fears are having on your personal and mental health, daily interactions, and engagement both in practicum and in classes.
 At times like these, it is important to remember that CSSW is a community of mutual support.

 It is critical that we remain informed to the greatest degree possible about the outbreak and its consequences.
 The University’s preparedness website is updated regularly with the latest information; please check it frequently for the latest news: